expo/expo/guides/Releasing Expo Go for Android.md

 4. **Upload the application to backend for website and `expo-cli` to download**

-    **Why:** So that developers who used `expo-cli` to download Expo client to their devices can download the update.
+    **Why:** So that developers who used `expo-cli` to download Expo Go to their devices can download the update.

     **How:**
     - Open CircleCI on the release branch and go to the `client` workflow.
 Once `client_android` job is finished, approve `client_android_apk_release_approve` job and follow the next job `client_android_apk_release` which takes and uploads the artifact archive from `client_android` job to staging.